Aruack/Aruack/readme.md

 C / C++             ██████████░░░░░░░░░░  50%
 ```

-> These are personal learning-progress indicators, not formal certifications or benchmark scores.
+> These are personal learning-progress indicators, not formal certifications.

 ---